 D. License Application Filing Requirements

-Every application for a new license shall be made to the Animal Control Authority and shall be accompanied by the specified license fees.
+Every application for a new or renewal license shall be made to the Animal Control Authority and shall be accompanied by the specified license fees.
 The application shall contain the following:

 (1) The type of license desired.